 This article will help you sift through some of the evidence of “What You Should Know vs. What You Hear From Your Bro” when it comes to making an informed choice about which supplements (if any) you should be taking and why.

-And if you want more information on supplementation in general - and how to determine the most effective supplements for you - try out supplementation course.
+And if you want more information on supplementation in general - and how to determine the most effective supplements for you - try our supplementation course - which is derived from our NASM-CNC course.

 We’ll key in on:

 - Understanding why to focus on the 95% - Diet, training and lifestyle factors

 - Apply a practical nutrition pyramid for weight loss, weight gain, wellness and performance enhancement

 - Why to focus on the macros and micros (Just Eat Real Food- JERF)

 - What adaptation(s) are you looking to augment with supplementation

 - Be able to confidently recommend some evidence-based ergogenic supplements and their appropriate dosing

 Why focus on the 95% - Diet, training and lifestyle factors?